pythonarcade/arcade/doc/programming_guide/gui/concept.rst

 :class:`UILayout` are widgets, which reserve the option to move or resize children.
 They might respect special properties of a widget like *size_hint*, *size_hint_min*, or *size_hint_max*.

+The :class:`UIBoxLayout` only resizes a child widgets dimension (x or y axis) if size_hint provides a value which is not `None` for the dimension.

 Algorithm
 .........